-Wheelchair access may be restricted in the main trolleybus depot building as this is not intended as an exhibition hall, vehicles may be parked close together and wheelchair access between them will therefore not be possible.
+Wheelchair access may be restricted in the main trolleybus depot building as this is not intended as an exhibition hall; vehicles may be parked close together and wheelchair access between them will therefore not be possible.

-There is no wheelchair access to our historic trolleybuses and diesel buses as these vehicles were not designed with accessibility in mind.
+We cannot carry wheelchairs on our historic trolleybuses and diesel buses as these vehicles were not designed with accessibility in mind.

 Accessible (disabled person’s) toilet

 A good-sized and properly-equipped disabled person’s toilet room is provided.
 For visitors with special needs, it is fitted with a fully adjustable changing bench.

 A dedicated parent and baby room is available for nappy changing and feeding babies.